aead/aead-blog/content/about.md

 +++

 I am Andreas Auernhammer, an undergraduate at the technical university (TU) Darmstadt, Germany.
-I am interested in cryptography, infrastructure technology and basically everthing that runs the internet.
+I am interested in cryptography, infrastructure technology and basically everything that runs the internet.
 That is why I write software in Go, Rust, C and Assembly, use Linux and try to make things at least not worse. :wink:

 I believe in the power of OSS and a free and open community - so I have spent / will spend some time with contributing to various open source projects like Go or BoringSSL.